Grafters All: Our Otago Families

 She has identified amongst others four Sargison family groups which “ seem to have originated where the counties of Lincolnshire, Cambridgeshire and Norfolk meet near the Wash”.

-Mary Sargison and Michael Gray of Cambridgeshire.
+1. Waiputai (Blueskin) Sargisons – Family of Michael Sargison (1830-1921) and Jane Griffin (1827-1899) of Cambridgeshire.
 Three of their children – William, Henry Griffin and Agness migrated to New Zealand.
 In this work they are called the Blueskin Sargisons after Blueskin Bay just north of Dunedin.
 From there they spread to both the north Island and in Otago.
-It is this family which Allan and Craig Sargison (Sargison Brothers) are descended from
+It is this family which Allan and Craig Sargison (Sargison Brothers) are descended from.

 There is also a significant branch of the Sargisons in and around London.
 To the best of my knowledge nobody from that family came to the Antipodes.